MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ![ArrDelay Histogram](media/rserver-scaler-getting-started/arrdelay_histogram_2.png)

+## Step 8: Load a data subset

+This exercise shows you how to use **rxReadXdf** to read an arbitrary chunk of the data set into a data frame for further examination.
+As a first step, lets get the number of rows, columns, and return the initial rows to better understand the available data.
+Standard R methods provide this information.

+	nrow(airXdfData)
+	ncol(airXdfData)
+	head(airXdfData)

+	> nrow(airXdfData)
+	[1] 600000
+	> ncol(airXdfData)
+	[1] 3
+	> head(airXdfData)
+	  ArrDelay CRSDepTime DayOfWeek
+	1        6   9.666666    Monday
+	2       -8  19.916666    Monday
+	3       -2  13.750000    Monday
+	4        1  11.750000    Monday
+	5       -2   6.416667    Monday
+	6      -14  13.833333    Monday

+From *nrow* we see that the number of rows is 600,000.
+To read 10 rows into a data frame starting with the 100,000th row:

+	airXdfDataSmall <- rxReadXdf(airXdfData, numRows=10, startRow=100000)
+	airXdfDataSmall

+This code should generate the following output:

+	   ArrDelay CRSDepTime DayOfWeek
+	1        -2  11.416667  Saturday
+	2        39   9.916667    Friday
+	3        NA  10.033334    Monday
+	4         1  17.000000    Friday
+	5       -17   9.983334 Wednesday
+	6         8  21.250000  Saturday
+	7        -9   6.250000    Friday
+	8       -11  15.000000    Friday
+	9         4  20.916666    Sunday
+	10       -8   6.500000  Thursday

+You can now compute summary statistics on the reduced data set

-## Create a new data set with variable transformations
+## Step 9: Create a new data set with variable transformations

-In this task, use the **rxDataStep** function to create a new data set containing the variables in *airXdfData* plus additional variables created through transformations.
+In this task, use the **rxDataStep** function to create a new data set containing the variables in airXdfData plus additional variables created through transformations.
 Typically additional variables are created using the *transforms* argument.
 You can refer to [Transform functions](scaler-user-guide-transform-functions.md) for information.
 Remember that all expressions used in *transforms* must be able to be processed on a chunk of data at a time.

 In the example below, three new variables are created.